 It involves a step by step process to assist people to discover and recover meaningful roles in their life.
 The process involves the development of the right skills, resources, knowledge and supports that will enable a person to find satisfaction and success in their new role.

-Distinctive and defining features of PSR approaches
+Distinctive and defining features of RRS approaches

-The PSR Service assists persons with psychiatric disabilities to achieve goals such as independent living, employment, education, socialization and effective life management.
-The program takes a holistic approach and places the person – not the illness – at the centre of the service provided.
+The RRS assists persons with psychiatric disabilities to achieve goals such as independent living, employment, education, socialization and effective life management.
+The program takes a holistic approach and places the person – not the illness – at the center of the service provided.
 Effective rehabilitation builds on a person’s strengths and helps the individual plan to manage the negative impact of their psychiatric disability.
 The rehabilitation process emphasizes the individual’s unique strengths and addresses self-esteem and confidence through the encouragement of goal setting and recovery work.
-Goals are broken down in manageable steps and plans are established to address issues specific to the individual’s situation.
+Goals are broken down in to manageable steps and plans are established to address issues specific to the individual’s situation.

 - Are you over the age of 18?
+(Housing goal)

-- Do you live in the city of Thompson?
+- Do you live in the City of Thompson?

 - Do you have goals related to housing, education, employment and/or socialization?